Service as a Way of Life

 How many hours are students required to complete?

 Students are required to complete 80 hours of service.

 The only exceptions are for the classes of 2020, 2021, 2022, and 2023.
 Due to the stay at home mandate of 2020, students in these classes are required to complete 70 hours of service.

 Any other questions about service should be directed to our service coordinator, Ms. Stacia DeVries.

 Mobile Food Pantry

 Service is so important that we cancel classes for a day to be of service to the community in our annual Work-a-Thon above and beyond the service our students regularly perform.
-Faculty, staff, and parents are also involved in the day as we help 30+ agencies in the greater-Lansing area.
-Our 2020 Work-a-Thon is scheduled for Friday, May 1.
-Agencies who would like to be involved should contact Ms. DeVries.
-Parents and alumni who wish to volunteer should follow this link.
+Faculty, staff, and parents are also involved in the day as we help 30+ agencies in the greater-Lansing area each year since 2004.